 In case of the Bank's exclusive control the effects of all material intercompany balances and transactions are eliminated.
-Subsidiaries under liquidation are consolidated using the equity method.

 An investment in an associate is one in which the Bank holds, directly or indirectly, more than 20% of the voting rights and over which the Group exercises significant influence but which it does not control.
 Associates are accounted for under the equity method of accounting, and the pro-rata share of their income (loss) is included in the consolidated income statement.
 The Group's interest in an associate is carried in the consolidated statement of financial position at an amount that reflects its share of the net assets of the associate.